G2Quantix/g2quantix.github.io/index.md

 layout: home
 ---

-# Innovating at Biotech’s Data and AI Frontier

 **G2 Quantix Solutions** empowers biotech and pharma organizations to turn complex biological data into actionable insights—accelerating R&D and therapeutic innovation.

 Founded by **Gary Ge, Ph.D.**, a seasoned expert with over 15 years in computational drug discovery and development, G2 Quantix offers deep expertise in building scalable data and analytics platforms.
 Gary led the development of **OmicSoft’s flagship products**, including **ArrayServer**, a robust multi-omics data management system, and **OncoLand** and **DiseaseLand**, curated omics data solutions that power AI-driven drug discovery.
 These platforms are widely adopted by leading global biopharma companies.
 His work at **Amgen** and **Vor Bio** spans the full R&D data lifecycle, supporting scientific operations and regulatory filings with both strategic planning and technical depth.